anomisat/Getting-and-Cleaning-Data---Final-Assignment-Week-4-/README.md

 =========================================

 -  features_info: Shows information about the variables used in the analysis.
--  description of all variablea and summaries calculated
+-  description of all variables and summaries calculated

 The analysis undertaken by run_analysis.R script does the following:
 =========================================